The RTST is delighted to be running its RTST Sir Peter Hall Director Award in 2022 with Nottingham Playhouse.

 While it is intended that the play directed by the Award winner will be the play that is the subject of their entry, this outcome cannot be guaranteed owing to a variety of factors, such as: availability of rights; pre-arranged or historical programming at Nottingham Playhouse; and/or new ideas arising from the creative relationship struck between the winning director and Nottingham Playhouse.
 In previous years, the play ultimately directed by the winner has been different from the one featured in their entry, but, in every case, the play ultimately directed has been chosen by mutual agreement between the winner and the producing theatre.

-Entries will be considered by the RTST with the assistance of Nottingham Playhouse with a view to producing a Long-list of up to 20 entries.
+Entries were considered by the RTST with the assistance of Nottingham Playhouse with a view to producing a Long-list of up to 20 entries.

-The Long-list will be submitted for consideration by a Selection Panel comprising: Niamh Cusack (actor); Beth Hinton-Lever (actor); Chair, Adam Penford (Artistic Director of Nottingham Playhouse); Beth Steel (writer); Stephanie Street (actor and writer); and Matthew Xia (Artistic Director of Actors Touring Company).
+The Long-list was submitted for consideration by a Selection Panel comprising: Niamh Cusack (actor); Omari Douglas (actor); Beth Hinton-Lever (actor); Chair, Adam Penford (Artistic Director of Nottingham Playhouse); Beth Steel (writer); and Matthew Xia (Artistic Director of Actors Touring Company).

 None of the members of the Selection Panel has served on a Selection Panel for the Award in recent years.

-The Selection Panel will select a Short-list of up to eight candidates.
+The Selection Panel then selected a Short-list of up to eight candidates.

-Short-listed candidates will be invited to Director Workshops in London on the weekend of Saturday, 16 and Sunday, 17 July 2022, at which they will be required to demonstrate their skills by directing actors in a text-based scene of a play, after which they will be interviewed by the Selection Panel.
-The particular scene will be settled with candidates in advance of the Workshops.
-The Selection Panel will observe the Workshops.
-On the second day of the Workshops, up to four finalists will be selected for a further interview, this being the final stage in the selection process.
+Short-listed candidates were invited to Director Workshops in London on the weekend of Saturday, 16 and Sunday, 17 July 2022, at which they were required to demonstrate their skills by directing actors in a text-based scene of a play, after which they were interviewed by the Selection Panel.
+The particular scene was settled with candidates in advance of the Workshops.
+The Selection Panel observed the Workshops.
+On the second day of the Workshops, up to four finalists were selected for a further interview, this being the final stage in the selection process.

-The Selection Panel will choose the ultimate Award winner and official Runner-up, who will be publicly announced after the Workshops.
+The Selection Panel chose the ultimate Award winner and official Runner-up, who was publicly announced after the Workshops.

 Although there can only be one Award-winner and one official Runner-up, the Award scheme is designed to provide a positive and meaningful professional experience for all the candidates who are selected for participation in the Workshops.
 They will all receive constructive feedback from the Selection Panel after the winner of the Award is announced.
 It is intended that the Award winner will benefit from the spotlight of publicity generated by the promotional activities of the RTST and Nottingham Playhouse in relation to the Award and the Production.